eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl

-### Storing a Workload State
+#### Podman-kube runtime connector specific state getter

+TODO

+### Handling UpdateWorkloadState

-After the Ankaios Agent is started it receives an information about Workload States of other Workloads running in another Agents:
+After the Ankaios agent is started it receives an information about Workload States of other Workloads running in other agents.
+This information is needed for dependency management inside the Ankaios cluster.

 ![Storing a Workload State](plantuml/seq_store_workload_state.svg)